Quiz Yourself: Mastering Cell Structure and Function

 The Cell Membrane: A Dynamic Barrier

 The cell membrane, or plasma membrane, is a selectively permeable barrier that regulates the passage of substances into and out of the cell.
-It’s a fluid mosaic of lipids (primarily phospholipids), proteins, and carbohydrates.
+Day to day, it’s a fluid mosaic of lipids (primarily phospholipids), proteins, and carbohydrates.
 The phospholipid bilayer forms the basic structure, with hydrophobic tails facing inward and hydrophilic heads facing outward.
 Proteins embedded within the membrane perform various functions, including transport, enzymatic activity, and cell signaling.
 The carbohydrate components play a role in cell recognition and adhesion.

 Quiz: Test Your Cell Biology Knowledge!